 Senior Lecturer in Chinese herbal medicine and medicinal plant science.

-PhD project supervisor - The quality and safety of Chinese herbal medicines entering the UK market.
+PhD project supervisor - The quality and safety of Chinese herbal medicines entering the UK market, In vitro and In vivo pharmacology of Echinacea purpurea, Investigation of traditional medicinal plants of Pakistan.